fluiddyn/fluidsim/doc/install.rst

 Dependencies
 ------------

-Starting from ``fluidsim>=0.3.0`` the Python dependencies are installed automatically so for most cases, manual intervention is not required.
+Starting from ``fluidsim>=0.3.0`` the Python dependencies are installed automatically.
+So for most cases, manual intervention is not required.

 - Python >= 3.6